Ferma (FERMA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ferma Historical Price

-According to the latest data gathered on Ferma live price page, the current price of Ferma is 0.03190961USD.
-The circulating supply of Ferma(FERMA) is 11.00M FERMA , giving it a market capitalization of $351.01K.
+According to the latest data gathered on Ferma live price page, the current price of Ferma is 0.03299091USD.
+The circulating supply of Ferma(FERMA) is 11.00M FERMA , giving it a market capitalization of $362.96K.

 The Ferma Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FERMA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.